miao185/DAM-D-FINE/README.md

 # DAM-D-FINE

-This repository contains the official open-source code for the lightweight road surface crack detection model DAM-D-FINE, associated with our manuscript submitted to The Visual Computer.
+This repository contains the official open-source code for the lightweight road surface crack detection model DAM-D-FINE, associated with our manuscript submitted to Pattern Analysis and Applications.

 **Commitment:** We guarantee long-term public access to this repository to support future research and ensure the full reproducibility of our method.